syncfusion-content/wpf-docs/wpf/TimePicker/Getting-Started.md

 ### Free editing

-When `AllowInlineEditing` is enabled, you can freely edit the value in the `SfTimePicker`.
+When `AllowInlineEditing` is true, you can freely edit the value in the `SfTimePicker`.
 Validation occurs either when you press Enter or when the control loses focus.

 {% tabs %}
 {% highlight xaml %}